 Workspace 3 differs from the other two.
 The W3 is a log view of the asset's history.
 When was it uploaded, changed status by who and when, who commented what and when from where (cellular/workstation) and many other details you find interesting.
 This log view can also be configured by your local admin to reflect your work role.

 The log view can be used as reference documentation of the approve/reject process and the decision made.

 The Compliance and Review & Approval applications share the basic ideas in the review and approval process.
 While Review & Approval focus on reject or approve, Compliance use additional rules in the process.

 The media content can be rejected but the nature of rejection could reflect visual or sound elements and not the content it selves.
 You can reject the media file but accept the subtitling.

 Or, you can accept the media content as long as it confirms with the Ofcom rules that you apply.
 The additional rules in your compliance process can be adjusted to reflect any broadcasters own approval processes.

-However, you have commented the media content in general terms.
-Maybe you have commented specific scenes but it is not easy for the producer/project manager to understand in detail what and where in the one hour long media file you specific mention.
+However, you have commented on the media content in general terms.
+Maybe you have commented specific scenes but it is not easy for the producer/project manager to understand in detail what and wherein the one hour long media file you specific mention.